sellmerfud/awakening/README.md

 There are two scripts provided that will start the program.

 * `awakening` -- As bash script used on Mac and Linux
+*(Note: the code that creates the zip file does not preserve the executable bit on the script so you will need to make it executable or run it with bash)*
 * `awakening.cmd` -- A Windows command file for use on Windows

 ## Using the program